mebeim/aoc/2019/README.md

 integers `x` and `y`, which represent the network packet to be sent over the network to the specified address.

-Computers can send packets at any time, and they should remember which packets they receive.
+Computers can send packets at any time, and they should keep each packet they receive until it's consumed by the needed amount of `in` instructions.
 When a computer requests input, the first available packet in the queue should be provided (first `x`, then `y`), and if no packet is available, the integer `-1` should be provided.

 We are asked to simulate this network until some computer tries to send a packet to the address `255`: the `y` value of such special packet is the answer to the